 The fair value of financial instruments is based on quoted market prices, if any.
-If market prices are not available or do not meet the conditions stipulated under the Rulebook on Determining the Value of Assets of Investment Funds and Calculation of the Net Value per Stake or per Share of the Investment Fund, the fair value is estimated using appropriate valuation techniques.
+If market prices are not available, fair value is estimated using appropriate valuation techniques.
 For deposits, liabilities and receivables of the fund, the carrying amount approximates the fair value due to their short maturities.

-20. CURRENT ECONOMIC SITUATION AND ITS IMPACT ON THE FUND
+12. CURRENT ECONOMIC SITUATION AND ITS IMPACT ON THE FUND